-- Remove stems, veins and most of the seeds of the bell and jalapeño peppers, depending on how hot you like things.
+Remove stems, veins and most of the seeds of the bell and jalapeño peppers, depending on how hot you like things.

-- In a large pot over high heat, combine bell peppers, jalapenos, sugar and vinegar.
-Bring to a rolling boil; boil for 3 minutes.
-Remove from heat and cool for 5 minutes.
+In a large pot over high heat, combine bell peppers, jalapenos, sugar and vinegar.
+Bring to a full rolling boil; boil for 1 full minute, stirring continuously.
+Remove from heat.